By Candice Leon, Senior Director, Ad Operations & Analytics

 The idea of a cookieless future excludes the first-party cookie.
 First-party cookies will continue to be supported in the future because of their crucial role in website functionality.
 For example, e-commerce sites would not be able to function without the first-party cookie because they store information about users as they shop and add items to their cart.
 More on this later, but first-party cookies gather valuable information that can help advertisers in a cookieless world.

 WEB BROWSER AND COOKIE CHANGES

-Google stated in January 2020 that it’s planning to end support for third-party tracking cookies in its popular Chrome browser “within two years.”
-The majority of internet users (63%) access the internet with Google Chrome.
+Google stated in January 2020, it’s planning to end support for third-party tracking cookies in its popular Chrome browser “within two years.”
+The majority of internet users (46%) access the internet with Google Chrome.

 The alternative to third-party cookies that Chrome is proposing is called Privacy Sandbox.
-Although details have not completely been worked out, Chrome’s Privacy Sandbox will execute advertising processes in a restricted environment as first announced on August 22, 2019.
+Chrome’s Privacy Sandbox will execute advertising processes in a restricted environment as first announced on August 22, 2019.

 Apple Safari/Mozilla Firefox

-Apple Safari and Mozilla Firefox already scrapped 3rd party cookies by introducing ITP2.2 and ETP respectively.
+Apple Safari and Mozilla Firefox already scrapped third-party cookies by introducing ITP2.2 and ETP respectively.
 This represents about 21% of the browser share market.

 ITP and ETP Tracking

 POTENTIAL IMPACT ON ADVERTISING